 Do you think there are going to be some long term implications to mental health for certain employees when the Pandemic subsides?

-Also employees with pre-existing physical disabilities or mental health conditions and those from BAME communities who have been disproportionately affected by COVID-19 are likely to potentially need more longer term support.
+Also, employees with pre-existing physical disabilities or mental health conditions and those from BAME communities who have been disproportionately affected by COVID-19 are likely to potentially need longer-term support.

-In your experience, what specifically has contributed to anxiety and burnout of employees?
+In your experience, what specifically has contributed to the anxiety and burnout of employees?

 I work with a lot of professionals struggling with the same issues in my business and I am finding the blurring of work and home from lockdown is only exacerbating these pre-existing tensions and, with the additional stressors from COVID-19 described earlier, not to mention fatigue from using video platforms, this is leading to the perfect storm of burnout in our organisations.